jcmartinezmori/jcmartinezmori.github.io/_pages/about.md

 </p>

 <p>
-Are you wondering <a href="https://www.ams.org/journals/notices/202408/rnoti-p1062.pdf">what is a parking function?</a>
+Are you wondering <a href="https://www.ams.org/journals/notices/202408/rnoti-p1062.pdf">what's a parking function?</a>
 </p>

 <p>